Heartburn

 • Avoiding tight clothing around your waist

 If you suspect your acid reflux is a side effect of your medication, speak to your doctor or a pharmacist for advice.
 Always speak to your doctor or pharmacist about any side effects you experience.
-You should never stop taking a medicine unless your doctor has instructed you.
+You should never stop taking a medication unless your doctor has instructed you to do so.

 Additional resources